nlnzcollservices/harvester_manager/Technical_notes.md

 This tool has two main parts.
 A harvest manager, and content harvesters.

 Its designed to be modular, and extensible.
 Any harvester can be changed without impacting the rest of the tool.
-New harvesters can be added without
+New harvesters can be added without major changes being needed.
+A suitable ContentType string needs to be added to the spreadsheet, and also to the `my_content_types_master.txt` file in this repo.

-The harvesters use any method they can to do an individual harvest.
-This can be python native code, or a `subproc` call from within python to any commandline visible tool
+The harvesters use any method they can to complete an individual harvest.
+This can be python native code, or a `subproc` call from within python to any commandline visible tool.

 The manager is driven by the contents of an assigned google spreadsheet.